 Originally from Teutopolis, Illinois, Gregg moved to Nashville in 2000 after completing his Bachelor’s degree (Eastern Illinois University) and Master’s degree (University of Tennessee, Knoxville).
 He immediately began spending his days working for the former johnnyraBB Drumstick Company and playing nights in the local club scene.
-In 2003, he began playing with country artist Aaron Tippin where he spent 3 1/2 years touring throughout the United States including an overseas tour to Kuwait and Afghanistan.
+In 2003, he began playing with country artist Aaron Tippin where he spent 3 ½ years touring throughout the United States including an overseas tour to Kuwait and Afghanistan.

-In October 2006, Gregg had the opportunity to play for American Idol finalist and 2013 “Dancing With The Stars” winner, Kellie Pickler.
-Since joining Kellie, he has performed on numerous television shows including: The Tonight Show, Ellen Degeneres, Good Morning America, The Today Show, Bonnie Hunt Show, Extreme Makeover Home Edition, The View, Jimmy Kimmel, Regis & Kelly, Fox and Friends, 2014 Salute to the Troops ACM Special, 2013 ACA Awards, 2009 CMT Awards, 2008 CMA Award Show, and the 2008 ACM Award Show.
+In October 2006, Gregg began playing for 2006 American Idol finalist and 2013 “Dancing With The Stars” winner, Kellie Pickler.
+Since joining Kellie, he has performed on numerous television shows including: The Tonight Show w/Jay Leno, Ellen Degeneres, Good Morning America, The Today Show, American Idol, Dancing With The Stars, Extreme Makeover Home Edition, The View, Craig Ferguson, Jimmy Kimmel, Regis & Kelly, Fox and Friends, 2014 Salute to the Troops ACM Special, 2013 ACA Awards, 2009 CMT Awards, 2008 CMA Award Show, and the 2008 ACM Award Show.
 Kellie’s gig has included touring on Brad Paisley’s “Bonfires & Amplifiers” tour, Rascal Flatts’ “Still Feels Good” & “Nothing Like This” tours, Sugarland’s “Love on the Inside” tour, Taylor Swift’s “Fearless” tour, and Toby Keith’s “Hammer Down Under” Australian tour.
 Also with Kellie, Gregg has taken two USO tours to Kuwait & Afghanistan to perform for the troops.